SolarFlurry/zircon/docs/project-structure.md

 # Zircon Project Structure

+> [!NOTE]
-> NOTE: You don't have to follow these practices.
+> You don't have to follow these practices.
 However, this project structure is how the Zircon compiler *thinks* the project is organised.

 ```
 project_root/